-Maybe in the past if you knew a little HTML or the basics of FrontPage you could throw a quick website together and be done with it.
+Maybe in the past, if you knew a little HTML or the basics of FrontPage.
+You could throw a quick website together.
 No one really saw it, anyway.
 And everyone else’s sites were just as bad, right?
 Not anymore.

 You need a website that is worthy of the rest of your marketing efforts.
-You need a website you can be proud of.
-You need a website that promotes your business, not embarrasses it.
+A website you can be proud of, and a website that promotes your business, not embarrasses it.

 “Computers” is an extremely broad topic.

-Assuming that your I.T. team is skilled with graphic design and computer programming is like saying your dentist is a doctor so he should be able to perform open heart surgery, too.
+Assuming that your I.T. team is skilled with graphic design and computer programming.
+The same as saying your dentist is a doctor.
+Therefore, he should be able to perform open-heart surgery, too.
 They are vastly different disciplines.
-Quite simply, building a modern web application requires special skills and expertise that you and your I.T. department probably don’t have.
+Quite simply, building a modern web application requires special skills and expertise.

 The quality of website-building freelancers can vary wildly.

 It’s possible that you may not be able to contact your freelancer during regular 9-to-5 business hours.
-It’s possible that they may lose interest in freelancing and stop responding in the future when you need to make some changes to your site.
-It’s possible that it might take too long to finish your website if it’s being built part-time, and it’s also possible that it might not ever get finished.
+They may lose interest in freelancing and stop responding in the future.
+It might take too long to finish your website.
+It’s also possible that it might not ever get finished.

-Contact us for a free website analysis and action plan.
+Contact us for free website analysis and action plan.

 Image Credit: Unsplash